chaoli-charlie/chaoli-charlie.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Charlie (Chao) Li, a Computer Science PhD student at Massachusetts Institute of Technology (MIT) advised by Dina Katabi.
-My research interests include developing Artificial Intelligence Systems for Healthcare, and Wireless Communications.
+I am Charlie (Chao) Li, a PhD student in Computer Science at Massachusetts Institute of Technology (MIT) advised by Dina Katabi.
+My research interests include developing Artificial Intelligence Systems for Healthcare, Wireless Communications, and Computer Vision.

 I obtained my Bachelors in Electrical and Computer Engineering from Carnegie Mellon University, where I graduated top of my department with the prestigious E.M.
-Williams Award.
+Williams Award, where I was advised by Swarun Kumar and Nancy Pollard.
 I also had the chance to serve as the President of Eta Kappa Nu, Sigma Chapter, the Electrical Engineering Honor Chapter of CMU.

 <!-- I come from a family of researchers spanning across different fields in science, who inspired me to pursue impactful work in translational research.
 My family's influence has inspired me to view science research as a necessary social good requiring proper stewardship.  -->

 Outside of research, I love to hike and explore nature.
-I also happen to be a huge sitcom nerd, and hold the (hotly debated) opinion that Community is the best sitcom ever made.
+I also happen to be a huge sitcom nerd, and hold the (controversial) opinion that Community is the best sitcom ever made.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.